tstachl/h/README.md

 the folder `/run/secrets-for-users/thomas`.
 However, for some reason, on reboot I was unable to log in.
 Before continuing to investigate, I wanted to jot down these steps while it was fresh on my mind.

+### Host Keys

+Since `sops-nix` uses the host keys to decrypt secrets, I'm going to have to backup and restore those host keys for every host I'm creating.
+It would be great if I could just say `nixos-install --flake github:tstachl/h#throwaway` and have it automagically restore the host keys.
+But its seems like it might be more difficult than that.
+Here are some options I'm investigating:

+1. Activation Scripts

+2. Manual backup & restore